 The Clause Library allows you to centrally store and quickly insert text, graphics, Fields, Tables, and other items that you frequently use.
 Clause library items can be organised into logical groupings or categories.
 Typical categories would be Banking and Finance, Leasing, Property, and Wills.

 Clauses can be saved as either corporate-wide or personal.

 Each separate clause library item is assigned a unique code.
-You insert a clause into a document you are building by first entering the code into the document and then clicking the Clause Library button on the ribbon.
-In this respect it is very similar to Word’s AutoText function.
-The I-Deal Docs clause library offers a number of advantages over Word’s AutoText function though, most notably:
+You insert a clause into a document or email you are building by first entering the code into the document or email and then clicking the Clause Library button on the ribbon.
+In this respect it is very similar to the Office AutoText function.
+The I-Deal Docs clause library offers a number of advantages over Office’s AutoText function though, most notably:

 - there is a search facility, with preview, for when the clause code is unknown

 - clauses may contain prompting information for “variables” within the body text.
 You will be presented with a popup data entry window as the clause is being inserted